eviltester/TestingApp/java/testingapps/seleniumtestpages/readme.md

 * At the moment the screenshot tests still use `seleniumsimplified.com` and there is some navigation on the internet with the frames tests - these will be amended later.

-## Now Supports Technical and Exploratory Testing

-I have created a few JavaScript games and apps for teaching exploratory technical testing.

-These are now included in this application, you can find a link at the bottom of the main page.